AnggaR96s/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## What do I look like?
+A JOKE MACHINE!?